 The Recital Permission may be 1) passed unconditionally, 2) passed with certain stipulations, or 3) failed.
 In the case of 2) or 3), the recital may be postponed or canceled until four weeks after a satisfactory completion of the permission.
 Permissions should be scheduled in conjunction with your applied music instructor and the department chair.

 You may tentatively reserve the Mitchell Auditorium or the Music Hall for rehearsals and recitals after you have set a date for your recital permission.
 Emily Valine can assist in determining the Mitchell's availability and submitting a scheduling request.
 After you have passed your Recital Permission, you may confirm your recital and rehearsal dates.
 Be sure to let all music faculty know of the confirmed recital date.

 An electronic copy of your recital program should be submitted to Dr. Jeremy Craycraft and Emily Valine no later than three weeks before the recital.
 The cover page should include your name and instrument or voice, the names of any assisting musicians, and the date and time of your recital.
-Following this, include in program order, complete titles, movement headings, composers' names and dates, correct spellings, dates and time, assisting musicians, intermission, etc. Acknowledgment of your applied instructor should appear below the program.
+Following this, include in program order, complete titles, movement headings, composers' names and dates, correct spellings, dates and time, assisting musicians, intermission, program notes, etc. Acknowledgment of your applied instructor should appear below the program.
 Please indicate on the program if you will offer a reception.